DataDog/documentation/content/en/synthetics/settings/_index.md

 1. Enter a **Variable Name**.
 Your variable name can only use uppercase letters, numbers, and underscores.
 2. Enter the given **Value**.
-3. Decide whether to make your variable secure or not.
+3. Decide whether to make your variable secure.
 Securing your variable means that only a subset of chosen users in your organization will be able to access them.
-4. Optional - Select **Tags** to associate to your variable.
+4. Optional: select **Tags** to associate to your variable.
-5. Optional - Enter a **Description** for your variable.
+5. Optional: enter a **Description** for your variable.

 {{< img src="synthetics/settings/variable_specifyvalue.png" alt="Global Variable Specify Value" responsive="true" style="width:80%;">}}